-Pursuant to Section 9 of the United states Department of Transportation Order 1050.2A, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area assures the Florida Department of Transportation that no person shall on the basis of race, color, national origin, sex, age, disability, familial status, religious status, marital status, sexual orientation, or gender identity, as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, the Florida Civil Rights Act of 1992 and other nondiscrimination authorities be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area assures the Florida Department of Transportation that no person shall on the basis of race, color, national origin, sex, age, disability, familial status, religious status, marital status, sexual orientation, or gender identity, as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987 and the Florida Civil Rights Act of 1992 be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area program or activity.

-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area further assures the Florida Department of Transportation that it will undertake the following with respect to its programs and activities:
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area further agrees to the following responsibilities with respect to its programs and activities:

-- 1. Designate a Title VI Liaison that has a responsible position within the organization and access to the Recipient's Chief Executive Officer. - 2.
+- Designate a Title VI Liaison that has a responsible position within the organization and access to the Recipient's Chief Executive Officer; - 2.
 Issue a policy statement signed by the Chief Executive Officer, which expresses its commitment to the nondiscrimination provisions of Title VI.
 The policy statement shall be circulated throughout the Recipient's organization and to the general public.
-Such information shall be published where appropriate in languages other than English. - 3.
-Insert the clauses of Appendices A and E of this agreement in every contract subject to the Acts and the Regulations. - Develop a complaint process and attempt to resolve complaints of discrimination against subrecipients.
-Complaints against the Recipient shall immediately be forwarded to the Florida Department of Transportation District Title VI Coordinator. - 5.
-Participate in training offered on Title VI and other nondiscrimination requirements. - 6.
-If reviewed by the Florida Department of Transportation or the United States Department of Transportation, take affirmative action to correct any deficiencies found within a reasonable time period, not to exceed ninety (90) calendar days. - 7.
-Have a process to collect racial and ethnic data on persons impacted by your agency's programs.
+Such information shall be published where appropriate in languages other than English; - 3.
+Insert the clauses of Appendix A of this agreement in every contract subject to the Acts and the Regulations; - 4.
+Develop a complaint process and attempt to resolve complaints of discrimination against subrecipients.
+Complaints against the Recipient shall immediately be forwarded to the Florida Department of Transportation District Title VI Coordinator; - 5.
+Participate in training offered on Title VI and other nondiscrimination requirements; - If reviewed by Florida Department of Transportation or United States Department of Transportation, take affirmative action to correct any deficiencies found within a reasonable time period, not to exceed ninety (90) calendar days; and - 7.
+Have a process to collect racial and ethnic data on persons impacted by Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area programs.